Excalium-OG/DeckForge/replit.md

   - **Visual Indicators**: Merge levels displayed as stars (★) for levels 1-5 or +L for higher levels
 - **Inventory Management**: `/mycards` command groups cards by card ID and merge level, supports pagination with reaction-based navigation, and displays total/unique card counts with merge level indicators.
 - **Card Recycling**: `/recycle` command allows users to convert duplicate cards into credits based on rarity.
 Cards are soft-deleted via a `recycled_at` timestamp.
 - **Player-to-Player Trading**: A multi-step `/requesttrade` system with `/tradeadd`/`/traderemove`, `/accepttrade`, and `/finalize` commands.
-Trades have a 5-minute timeout and include safety features like inventory validation and atomic transfers.
+Features include:
+  - **Merge Level Tracking**: Cards with different merge levels are tracked separately in trades, allowing players to specify which level they want to trade
+  - **Smart Autocomplete**: `/tradeadd` shows owned cards with merge level indicators ("Card Name ★ (x3)"), `/traderemove` shows only cards currently in the trade
+  - **Inventory Validation**: Verifies card ownership at specific merge levels before allowing trades
+  - **Atomic Transfers**: All card transfers happen in a single transaction to prevent data loss
+  - **Safety Features**: 5-minute timeout, deck validation, and automatic acceptance reset when trade pool changes

 ### Web Admin Portal Features
 - **Dashboard**: Displays user info, managed Discord servers, assigned decks, and user-created decks.